ori7/supermarket-online/README.md

 * Connect the 'mongoDB'.

-To login as administrator - sign up like user and addthe next row to the document:
+To login as administrator:
+  Sign up like user and add the next row to his document (mongoDB):
   'role': 1.